 The condensed unaudited interim consolidated financial statements should be read in conjunction with the financial statements and notes thereto together with management's discussion and analysis of financial condition and results of operations contained in Security Devices International Inc.'s ("SDI" or the "Company") annual report on Form 10-K for the year ended November 30, 2017.
-In the opinion of management, the accompanying condensed unaudited interim consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at February 28, 2018 and November 30, 2017, the results of its operations for the three-month periods ended February 28, 2018 and February 28, 2017.
-The results of operations for the three-month period ended February 28, 2018 are not necessarily indicative of results to be expected for the full year.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at May 31, 2018 and November 30, 2017, the results of its operations for the six and three-month periods ended May 31, 2018 and May 31, 2017, and its cash flows for the six-month periods ended May 31, 2018 and May 31, 2018 are not necessarily indicative of results to be expected for the full year.

 The Company was incorporated under the laws of the state of Delaware on March 1, 2005.
 On February 3, 2014 the Company incorporated a wholly owned subsidiary in Canada, Security Devices International Canada Corp.
-The condensed unaudited interim consolidated financial statements for the period ended February 28, 2018 include the accounts of Security Devices International, Inc., and its subsidiary Security Devices International Canada Corp.
+The condensed unaudited interim consolidated financial statements for the period ended May 31, 2018 include the accounts of Security Devices International, Inc., and its subsidiary Security Devices International Canada Corp.
 All material inter-company accounts and transactions have been eliminated.